 Psychics who claim to be able to observe the aura with their third eye report that someone with a green aura is typically someone who is in an occupation related to health, such as a physician or nurse, as well as people who are lovers of nature and the outdoors.

-On the HSV Color Wheel, the complement of blue is yellow; that is, a colour corresponding to an equal mixture of red and green light.
-On a color wheel based on traditional colour theory (RYB), the complementary colour to blue is considered to be orange (based on the Munsell color wheel).
+On the HSV Color Wheel, the complement of blue is yellow; that is, a color corresponding to an equal mixture of red and green light.
+On a color wheel based on traditional color theory (RYB), the complementary color to blue is considered to be orange (based on the Munsell color wheel).

-The English language commonly uses "blue" to refer to any colour from navy blue to cyan.
+The English language commonly uses "blue" to refer to any color from navy blue to cyan.
 The word itself is derived from the Old French word bleu.